 If radiators won’t heat up correctly, or the heat on the radiators is patchy, this usually signifies that there is air trapped in the system.

-Using a radiator bleed key open the air vent (very slowly, and probably less than a quarter of a turn).
-When the air stops hissing out and water starts dripping the radiator is bled.
+Using a radiator bleed key, open the air vent (very slowly, and probably less than a quarter of a turn).
+When the air stops hissing and the water starts dripping, the radiator is bled.
 Do this on every radiator and towel rail in the house.

 Middle & Top of Radiators Won’t Heat Up

 This boiler problem relates to a build-up of debris (mainly sludge) in your central heating system.
 This sludge build up will damage all parts in the heating system, including pumps, heat exchangers and even the radiators.

 If you’re finding the radiator is cold but the pipes are hot, even after bleeding, sludge is the likely problem.